Jakobsen overtakes Van Aert on line to win Tour stage 2 - WHIZ News

-NYBORG, Denmark (AP) — Dutch rider Fabio Jakobsen overtook Wout van Aert right on the line to win the second stage of the Tour de France while Van Aert took the yellow jersey on Saturday.
+NYBORG, Denmark (AP) — Dutch rider Fabio Jakobsen overtook Wout van Aert right on the line for his first stage win on his debut Tour de France, while Van Aert took the yellow jersey for the first time on Saturday.

+Jakobsen had showed his prowess on the Spanish Vuelta, winning five stages, and clinched his first success in this race with a late burst to nick victory from Van Aert.

+Two years ago, he was in an induced coma.
+He needed five hours of surgery on his skull and face after being sent flying through roadside crash barriers by Dylan Groenewegen near the finish line of the Tour of Poland.

+“Today it’s ‘incroyable’ as we would say in French.
+It’s been a long process step by step.
+A lot of people have helped me come back so this victory is to pay them back,” Jakobsen said.
+“I’m happy I still enjoy racing and I can win.
+The team kept me in good position in front at the end of the bridge.”

-It was a first Tour stage win for Jakobsen and a second in two days for the Quick-Step Alpha Vinyl team after Yves Lampaert’s win in Friday’s time trial.
+It was a second win in two days for the Quick-Step Alpha Vinyl team after Yves Lampaert’s win in Friday’s time trial.

 Two-time defending champion Tadej Pogačar stayed third overall and was eight seconds behind Van Aert.